You can download literature and forms to set up a Premier Trust Full SIPP here.

 Our SIPP can accept contributions from the member’s employer, from the member personally, or from a third party.
 Clients are free to pay one-off contributions, set up regular contributions or pay them on an ad hoc basis.

 Our SIPP can also accept transfers from other registered pension arrangements (either in cash or with ‘in specie’ elements).
+However, please not that you must receive advice from a financial adviser for transfers from occupational pension arrangements.
+We do not accept transfers from pension schemes that have safeguarded benefits (for example final salary or defined benefit schemes).

 All payments into your Plan are credited to your Plan Bank Account.